-A nurse or study health worker will visit your home.
-If you have been asked for a blood sample, it will be a nurse.
-The nurse and study health worker will use all the recommended precautions to protect you and other people in your home from getting the virus.
-The nurse or study health worker will then ask everyone who wants to join the study some questions about any symptoms they may have and about any contact with someone who had the coronavirus (COVID-19).
-They will also ask about gender, ethnicity, date of birth and occupation.
+A survey team member will visit your home.
+The survey team member will use all the recommended precautions to protect you and other people in your home from getting the virus.
+The survey team member will then ask everyone who wants to join the study some questions about any symptoms they may have and about any contact with someone who had the coronavirus (COVID-19).
+They will also ask about sex, ethnicity, date of birth and occupation.

-If a parent or carer and child aged 2 to 11 years have consented to take part in the study, a nurse or study health worker will ask the parent or carer to take their own swab before taking the nose and throat swab from the child.
+If a parent or carer and child aged 2 to 11 years have consented to take part in the study, the survey team member will ask the parent or carer to take their own swab before taking the nose and throat swab from the child.
 The swabs are the same size as used normally for children.

 If you are aged 16 years or over, you may also be asked to take part in an optional part of the study.
-This will involve giving a five millilitre blood sample (about a teaspoonful), which will be taken by a nurse trained to take blood from your vein; this is no different to when you have a blood test at your local GP.
-When you book your appointment, someone from IQVIA will talk to you about this, but not all households will be invited to take part in this part of the study.
+This will involve giving a blood sample which will be taken yourself using a finger prick testing kit that we will provide.
+When you book your appointment, someone from IQVIA will talk to you about this, but not all households will be invited to take part in this part of the study to give blood.
 You can always change your mind after booking the appointment, including on the day.
 Children and teenagers aged from 2 to 15 years will only have the nose and throat swabs.

 If you have a hearing impairment and are unable to use the telephone, you can contact IQVIA by email at firstname.lastname@example.org to make an appointment.
 You will need to provide your reference number in your email; you will find this in the top right-hand corner of your letter.
 Your reference number starts with the letters "COV".
-An adviser will then contact you to book you in for an appointment for a nurse or study health worker to visit your home to complete the study.Back to table of contents
+An adviser will then contact you to book you in for an appointment for a survey team member to visit your home to complete the study.Back to table of contents

-When the study health worker visits your home, they will first check that you still want to join the study and also ask if any other adults (aged 16 years or over) would like to join as well.
+When the survey team member visits your home, they will first check that you still want to join the study and also ask if any other adults (aged 16 years or over) would like to join as well.
 We will ask anyone aged 16 years or over who wants to join to sign a consent form.

 If an older child or teenager aged 10 to 15 years in your household wants to join the study, we will ask both them and their parent or carer to sign to say they are happy to be in the study.
 For younger children aged two to nine years, we will just ask their parent or carer to sign, but it is important that the child is also happy about this.Back to table of contents